starfederation/datastar/sdk/README.md

 ### Assumptions

-The core mechanics of Datastar's SSE support is
+The core mechanics of Datastar’s SSE support is

 1. Data gets sent to browser as SSE events.
 2. Data comes in via JSON from browser under a `datastar` namespace.

 # Library

-> [!WARNING] All naming conventions are shown using `Go` as the standard, thing may change per language norms but please keep as close as possible.
+> [!WARNING] All naming conventions are shown using `Go` as the standard.
+Things may vary per language norms but please keep as close as possible.

 ## ServerSentEventGenerator